kkamara/translations-nodejs-app/readme.md

 # translations-nodejs-app

-(2021) A NodeJS boilerplate with ReactJS 16 Redux SPA.
+A NodeJS translations app with static pages.
+Using the i18next package.

 * [Important Note](#important-note)